 |169||Person who insults, assaults or obstructs a member of a panel, or misbehaves at a hearing; repeatedly interrupts a hearing or disobeys a direction of a panel.||60 penalty units|

 The value of a penalty unit is set each year in accordance with section 6 of the Monetary Units Act 2004.
 The amount can be obtained from the website of the Department of Treasury and Finance.
-For the financial year 2015-16, the value of one penalty unit is $151.67.
-For the financial year 2016-17, the value of one penalty unit will be $155.46.
+For the financial year 2016-17, the value of one penalty unit is $155.46.

 Where to obtain a copy of the Act